Olde Town Arvada station: Station layout

+The station's bus bays are located on the first floor of the parking garage.
+Passengers making a bus connection must cross the G Line track at either Vance Street or Olde Wadsworth Boulevard, walk onto the top floor of the parking garage, and then take stairs or an elevator down.
+The same trip is required in reverse for passengers arriving from a bus connection.

-The public art chosen for the station is "Track Bone" by Frank Swanson and reflects how the railroad was in many ways the backbone of Arvada when it was founded in 1870.
+The public art chosen for the station is "Track Bone" by Frank Swanson.
+It reflects how the railroad was in many ways the backbone of Arvada when it was founded in 1870.
 The sculpture is made of Red Colorado Granite cut into sections of railroad track and is 28 ft long, 4 ft 6 in high, and 7 ft wide.
-The station opened on April 26, 2019.